Table of Contents

 At 18 volts the device had more headroom and a less compressed distorted sound.
 We also found that the pedal had more output and drove the front of the amp harder like a boost.

 This is a fun little pedal with a wide range of possibilities.
 The British flavor of a rocking tube amp lives in this product.
-I was able to get a wide range of sounds from plexi tones to thick high gain leads with different guitars and they all sounded good.
+I was able to get a wide range of sounds.
+All from plexi tones to thick high-gain leads.
+I used different guitars and they all sounded good.

-I was a bit disappointed to see side mounted jacks and a switch on the side but this isn’t a deal breaker at all and more of a personal preference.
+I was a bit disappointed to see side-mounted jacks and a switch on the side.
+But this isn’t a dealbreaker at all, and is more of a personal preference.

-Friedman continues to make some great pedals and this is another one that will get you that great Friedman sound at a super affordable price!
+Friedman continues to make some great pedals.
+This is another one that will get you that great sound at a super affordable price!